-The .mp3 audio file for Pastor Jerry McNamara’s January 25 message, “SET Others Ahead Of You” is now available.
+The .mp3 audio file for Pastor Jerry McNamara’s February 8 message, “Days Of Future Past” is now available.

-This sermon is part 2 of our teaching series “Ready, Set, Go!”and was offered during our Sunday worship service at Fishers Of Men Lutheran, one of the growing churches of Sugar Land.
+This sermon is part 1 of our teaching series “Future Family” and was offered during our Sunday worship service at Fishers Of Men Lutheran, one of the growing churches of Sugar Land.

 GOING DEEPER (Extra Questions & Scriptures)

 Note: you might find a look at today’s live outline or the worship folder can be helpful to review the teaching points from “Days Of Future Past” and to answer the following questions:

 What is one of your favorite childhood family memories?
 What were the household rules when you were growing up?
 How have those rules influenced your current family life?